Good Reads: Nature Books

 - The Unexpected Truth About Animals – Lucy Cooke

 An easy read, full of fun facts about animals that are still widely misunderstood by humans.
-While at times I felt that there were ‘witty’ comments all over the place, overall I really enjoyed reading this book especially as I don’t know much about natural history.
+Overall I really enjoyed reading this book especially as I don’t know much about natural history.
 I also love the fact that everything is backed up by solid scientific research and Cooke’s own experience.
 This combination makes for an entertaining yet still educational popular science read.

 I hope you’ll enjoy these books as much as I did.
-If you have any favorites that you’d like to add, please let me know in a comment!
+If you have any favourites that you’d like to add, please let me know in a comment!